genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 References:

 #.
-Li B and Dewey C N. “RSEM: accurate transcript quantification from
+Li B and Dewey C N. "RSEM: accurate transcript quantification from
-   RNA-Seq data with or without a reference genome.”
+   RNA-Seq data with or without a reference genome."
 BMC Bioinformatics 2011 12:323, doi: 10.1186/1471-2105-12-323
 #.
 Dobin A, Davis C A, Schlesinger F, Drenkow J, Zaleski C, Jha S, Batut
-   P, Chaisson M and Gingeras T R. “STAR: ultrafast universal RNA-seq aligner.”
+   P, Chaisson M and Gingeras T R. "STAR: ultrafast universal RNA-seq aligner."
 Bioinformatics 2012 29(1): 15-21.
 #.
-Do C B and Batzoglou S. “What is the expectation maximization
+Do C B and Batzoglou S. "What is the expectation maximization
-   algorithm?”
+   algorithm?"
 Nature biotechnology, 2008 26(8): 897-899.

 Gene Quantification with HTSeq-count
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^